A Glimpse Into History

 The location of the Manufactory Quarter is unique.
 There is a lot of high-quality urban space and outstanding architecture in Northern Tallinn within easy reach — Lennusadam, Patarei, Noblessner, Stroomi beach, and Kultuurikatel, which all will be connected by the Insect Squadron in the future.
 The dignified position in Tallinn and the romantic history of the Second Industrial Revolution require an ambitious approach.
 The Manufactory Quarter will become an environment where living spaces are intertwined with offices, restaurants, trade and service areas.
 A quaint quarter bubbling with life.
 A diverse business environment where architecture inspired by history preserves the industry’s unique character.
 The public space will be universal and people-centered, containing playgrounds, community gardens, parks, and easily enjoyable spaces where time runs in its own course.

-As the winners of the architectural competition, the factory building and boiler house will be designed by Kadarik Tüür Architects, the new buildings and the public space will be designed by Molumba architects.
+As a result of the unanimous decision of the jury of the architectural competition, the factory building and boiler house of the Manufactory (Manufaktuuri 5) will be designed by Kadarik Tüür Architects.
+New residential buildings and the public space (Manufactory 7 with the traffic scheme of the quarter) will be designed by Molumba.

 The beginning of the construction of the new residential buildings.